-After you complete the above steps, the Synchronization Service starts to automatically track user password changes in the source AD domain and synchronize passwords in the target connected system.
+After you complete the above steps, the Synchronization Service starts to automatically track user password changes in the source Active Directory domain and synchronize passwords in the target connected system.

 If necessary, you can fine-tune the password synchronization settings by completing these optional tasks:

-- Configure the Synchronization Service to automatically run your PowerShell script after the password synchronization completes.
+Configure the Synchronization Service to automatically run your PowerShell script after the password synchronization is completed.